johannyren/PowerDisplayHomeAssistant/README.md

 # PowerDisplayHomeAssistant

+### Update: This display is now ported to ESPHome, which has many benefits over this implementation.
+I recommend using that instead, although it will require an ESP32 instead of an ESP8266.
+This implementation works but will no longer be maintained.
+See link: [https://github.com/johannyren/PowerDisplayESPHome]

 This is a small display that shows the current electricity consumption, together with a graph of the today's electricity price, using either NordPool or Tibber.
 The software pulls the data from a Home Assistant instance, so all sources must be available there.
 <p align="center">
   <img src="(https://github.com/johannyren/PowerDisplayHomeAssistant/blob/main/Images/Display1.jpg?raw=true)" width="350" title="Display">